By Kaarel Moppel – UPDATED by Laurenz Albe 06.07.2023 – See what progress has been made

 That should do

 Phew…that was tiring already.
-Seems it’s not really that easy to find 10 things to improve about PostgreSQL…as it’s a solid database engine already 🙂 So let’s stop at 7 this time, but if you have some additional suggestions, please leave a comment.
-Hope it broadened your (database) horizons and do remember to decide on the grand total of pluses and minuses.
+Seems it’s not really that easy to find 10 things to improve about PostgreSQL…because it’s a really solid database engine 🙂 So let’s stop at 7 this time, but if you have some additional suggestions, please leave a comment.
+Hope it broadened your (database) horizons, and do remember to decide on the grand total of pluses and minuses.